On this page:

 Solar hot water systems

 Solar hot water systems are an efficient way to heat water.
-Depending upon the time of year, most of your water can be heated free by energy from the sun.
+Depending upon the time of year, most of your water can be heated by free energy from the sun.

 There is no star rating system for solar water heaters.